shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Controlling Tx power

+The firmware has two main ways to control the output power.

+1. The "Master" power control, which controls the power to both VFOs and also all channels, and ...
+2. Channel specific power.

+By default, all Channels are set to use the Master power, however this setting can be changed in the CPS and also in the Channel Details screen, so that individual channels have their own custom power setting.

+When a Channel has a custom power setting, the power will be displayed in a Bold font.

+Increasing and descreasing the power on a channel with a custom power setting will temporarily override the power on the channel, but this change is not saved to the codeplug, so changing channels will result in the temporary override being lost.
+To make a temporary change to a channel custom power value, you must open the Channel Details screen, and then exit by pressing **Function + Green**

+Increasing or decreasing the power level on a channel which uses the Master power control, will change the Master power level for all other channels which use the Master power and also both VFOs.
+Changing the power on either VFO also changes the Master power setting.

 Press **Function + Right** to increase the power.
 Press **Function + Left** to decrease the power.
 Power can be set to 50mW, 250mW, 500mW, 750mW, 1W, 2W, 3W, 4W, , 5W and 5W++.

 The 5W++ power setting configures the PA drive to its maximum value.
 This power setting is designed for emergency use only, and results in around 5.5W being produced on 70cm and 7W on 2m.